International Legion (Ukraine): Casualties

 Some casualties have been officially reported.
-However, there is no way to determine the exact number of casualties due to the fog of war.
-In the most notable episode, on 13 March, Russian missiles struck Yavoriv military base near the Polish border, killing 35 people and injuring 134 people, according to Ukrainian officials.
+However, it is not possible to determine the exact number of casualties due to the fog of war.
+In the most notable episode, on 13 March 2022, Russian missiles struck Yavoriv military base near the Polish border, killing 35 people and injuring 134 people, according to Ukrainian officials.
 As many as 1,000 foreign fighters had been training at the base as part of the Ukrainian Foreign Legion.

-According to an interview with a former German volunteer, around 800 to 1,000 people were at the base at the time of the Russian attack, of whom 100 were presumed dead.
+According to an interview with a former German volunteer, around 800 to 1,000 people were at the base at the time of the Russian attack, of whom at least 100 were at the building which was hit, and "none of whom came out".

+On 8 February 2024, Task & Purpose reported that 50 Americans had been confirmed to have been killed while fighting for Ukraine with 40 of them being US military veterans.

+In May 2024, Business Insider reported that "the legion is depleted by years of harsh reality and casualty rates extreme even for Ukraine".

 Controversies

+Ukrainian Foreign Minister Dmytro Kuleba said that by 6 March 2022 more than 20,000 volunteers from 52 countries had enlisted to fight for Ukraine; several thousand more reportedly joined after the announcement.
+Kuleba withheld further demographic details, citing that several nations forbid their citizens from fighting for foreign governments.
+However, a New York Times investigation in March 2023 found that there may be only 1,500 members in the organization, including many who have engaged in fraud and stolen valor.
+Marco Bocchese, an assistant professor of international relations at Webster Vienna Private University, called the claim of 20,000 volunteers "pure propaganda".

+Leadership and criminality

-According to The Kyiv Independent, which has received informations from sources inside the Legion, the leadership of the intelligence-run wing of the International Legion is allegedly implicated in various violations, including abuse, theft, and sending soldiers unprepared on reckless missions.
+According to The Kyiv Independent, which has received information from sources inside the Legion, the leadership of the intelligence-run wing of the International Legion or GUR is allegedly implicated in various violations, including abuse, theft, and sending soldiers unprepared on reckless missions.
 The paper also claims that one of the unit's commanders is an alleged former member of a criminal organization from Poland, wanted at home for fraud: the Legion's fighters accuse him of abusing power by ordering soldiers to loot shops, threatening soldiers with a gun, and sexually harassing the legion's female medics.

-Members of the Legion, according to The Kyiv Independent, repeatedly reported this to the Ministry of Internal Affairs, the Ministry of Defence, the Verkhovna Rada and the Office of the President of Ukraine, but received no proper answer.
+Members of the Legion, according to The Kyiv Independent, repeatedly reported this to the Ministry of Internal Affairs, the Ministry of Defence, the Verkhovna Rada (Ukraine's national parliament) and the Office of the President of Ukraine, but received no proper answer.